 Miller Harris is not owned by a parent company that tests on animals.

-Yes, Miller Harris is available for sale in stores in mainland China.
-This means that their products were likely tested on animals in mainland China.
+Yes, Miller Harris is available for sale in countries with mandatory animal testing.
+This means that their products were likely tested on animals.

 No, Miller Harris is not certified by any organizations.

 Miller Harris might offer some vegan products, however because this company is not cruelty-free, we recommend avoiding any products they offer even if they are vegan.